University Administrative Policies

 4.2.1.
 Nonprofit Sub-Recipients

-If the sub-recipient expends $500,000 or more in federal awards during the sub-recipient's fiscal year, the sub-recipient must make a copy of its most recent audited organization-wide financial statements available to the University upon request.
-Such audits must be conducted according to the guidelines of OMB Circular A-133.
+If the sub-recipient expends $750,000 or more in federal awards during the sub-recipient's fiscal year, the sub-recipient must make a copy of its most recent audited organization-wide financial statements available to the University upon request.
+Such audits must be conducted according to the guidelines of the Uniform Guidance.
 The Contract and Grant Accounting Departments (Main Campus and HSC) will obtain required financial statements from sub-recipients and review them for adequate internal controls, material weaknesses, and reportable conditions to determine if an adjustment to the University's financial statements is required.
 In addition, UNM will bill the sub-recipient for questioned costs relating to the project that was identified in the sub-recipient's audit.

 4.2.2.
 For-Profit Sub-Recipients

-OMB Circular A-133 does not apply to for-profit sub-recipients.
+The Uniform Guidance does not apply to for-profit sub-recipients.
 The University is responsible for establishing requirements, as necessary, to ensure compliance by for-profit sub-recipients.
 The sub-award with the for-profit sub-recipient should describe applicable compliance requirements and the for-profit sub-recipient's compliance responsibility.
-Methods to ensure compliance for federal awards made to for-profit sub-recipients may include pre-award audits, monitoring during the sub-award, and post-award audits.
+Methods to ensure compliance for federal awards made to for-profit sub-recipients may include Office of Sponsored Projects audits, monitoring during the sub-award, and post-award audits.

 4.3.
 Purchasing Department

-If the sub-award is on a federal contract and the sub-award is for $500,000 or more in aggregate and the sub-recipient is not a small business, Main Campus or HSC Pre-Award Services will require a Small Business Subcontracting Plan from the sub-recipient.
+If the sub-award is on a federal contract and the sub-award is for $650,000 or more in aggregate and the sub-recipient is not a small business, the Main Campus or HSC Office of Sponsored Projects will require a Small Business Subcontracting Plan from the sub-recipient.
 The Purchasing Department is responsible for monitoring the sub-recipients Small Business Subcontracting Plan.

 5. Payments to Sub-Recipients

 Sub-recipient invoices must be submitted directly to the appropriate Contract and Grant Accounting Department designated in the Sub-Award Agreement and should indicate the general encumbrance number.
+Payment must be made within 30 calendar days after receipt of the billing, unless the federal awarding agency or pass-through entity reasonably believes the request to be improper.
 The appropriate Contract and Grant Accounting Department (Main Campus or HSC):

 • reviews each incoming invoice;